Private Prediction via PAC Privacy: Adversarial Composition

 We show that under \cref{alg:pacpac}, the per-step MI bounds compose linearly to bound the overall MI.
-This matches the non-adaptive setting~\cite{hanshen2023crypto} despite adversarial adaptivity.
+This matches the non-adaptive setting~\cite{hanshen2023crypto} despite adversarial adaptivity, as well as the resampling setting~\cite{sridhar2026pac} despite persistency.
 First, we prove that the belief state $P_t$ maintained by the algorithm via \cref{eq:p_upadte} correctly tracks the true posterior of $S$, which is the same distribution maintained by an informed and optimal adversary.

-\begin{lemma}[Validity of Posterior Update] Let $\Tau_t$ be the random variable representing the transcript up to time $t$ generated by \cref{alg:pacpac}.
-For any time step $0\leq t\leq T$ and any transcript $\tau_t$ realizable at $t$, when conditioned on $\Tau_{t}=\tau_{t}$, the belief state $P_t$ maintained by the curator is the same as the posterior distribution of the secret maintained by an informed and optimal adversary: $P_t=P_{S\mid\Tau_t=\tau_t}$. \end{lemma} \begin{proof} This is a Bayesian inference step and we can prove the statement via induction.
-Full proof is deferred to \cref{app:lm_proof}. \end{proof}
+\begin{lemma}[Validity of Posterior Update] Let $\Tau_t$ be the random variable representing the history up to time $t$ generated by \cref{alg:pacpac}.
+For any time step $0\leq t\leq T$ and any history $\tau_t$ realizable at $t$, when conditioned on $\Tau_{t}=\tau_{t}$, the belief state $P_t$ maintained by the curator is the same as the posterior distribution of the secret maintained by an informed and optimal adversary: $P_t=P_{S\mid\Tau_t=\tau_t}$. \end{lemma} \begin{proof} This is a Bayesian inference step.
+Full proof via induction is deferred to \cref{app:lm_proof}. \end{proof}

-We proceed to prove the main composition theorem.
-As the noise is calibrated adaptively to the true posterior, we can bound the conditional MI at each step exactly by $b_t$, allowing linear composition.
+We now prove the main result: we bound the conditional MI at each step exactly by $b_t$, allowing linear composition.